 SOCIAL MEDIA POLICY

-S Adventure Cycling Ltd (SA) recognises the benefits and opportunities offered by social media and other communication tools such as Instagram, Facebook, Zoom, Skype etc. It also recognises the benefits of online messaging channels such as WhatsApp, Messenger, Spond and direct messaging functionality on social media platforms.
-These benefits include the ability to communicate in near real-time with our community, to understand the views and opinions of our audiences, and to better promote inclusion and prevent discrimination amongst our community.
+Scottish Adventure Club recognises the benefits and opportunities offered by social media and other communication tools such as Instagram, Facebook, Zoom, Skype etc. It also recognises the benefits of online messaging channels such as WhatsApp, Messenger, Spond and direct messaging functionality on social media platforms.
+These benefits include the ability to communicate in near real-time with our members and followers, to understand the views and opinions of our audiences, and to better promote inclusion and prevent discrimination amongst our members are followers.

 Social media and other communication channels also present a high risk in relation to the sharing of personal data.
 Users must ensure that their communications on these channels comply with all the requirements and policies relating to our expected behaviours and the sharing and accessing of data, as well as data security and data protection.

 The purpose of this policy is to set out the required standards of behaviour of all users of SA branded communications channels, at all times, when using social media and other communication channels.

 3. TYPE OF COMMUNICATION TOOLS

 3.1.1.
 Member’s Forum

 The main purpose of this communication tool is for members to exchange information with other members which may include adventure information, routes, questions, experiences, destination info, used items for sale etc.

 3.1.3.
 WhatsApp Groups